Showing posts with label Jesus uses his priests. Show all posts

 Then everything changed...

-Then came the great prosperity and the emerging "middle class" of the 1950's because of the industrial development brought about, ironically, by the tragedy of World War II, followed by the "sexual revolution" of the 1960's, the abandonment of faith, of the Church, and of God by a large proportion of the population in the 1970's, a kind of "love affair" of society with science and technology in the 1980's (which trend continues until today) and simultaneous distaste for God, faith, and religion, and, sadly, in the 1990's began the coming into broad daylight of the hidden scandal of sexual abuse, clericalism and the abuse of power and authority in the Church.
+Then came the great prosperity and the emerging "middle class" of the 1950's because of the industrial development brought about, ironically, by the tragedy of World War II, followed by the "sexual revolution" of the 1960's.
+Many people no longer felt a "need for God"; so, they abandone their faith, the Church, but mostly God.
+A large proportion of the population in the 1970's and 1980's had a kind of "love affair" with science and technology (which trend continues until today) and simultaneous distaste for God, faith, and religion.
+Sadly, in the 1990's began the coming into broad daylight of the hidden scandal of sexual abuse, clericalism and the abuse of power and authority in the Church.

 There has probably always been some sexual misbehavior since the turning of the first human beings away from God.
 More seriously, there has probably always been the risk of sexual abuse of children within the family circle - by a parent or relative or family friend - due to psychological trouble and emotional immaturity in adults close to children.
 Also well documented is the risk and occurrence of abuse of women by their husbands or by their parents, and other causes of distress.